Atlas7005/ac-stuff/README.md

 # Assetto Corsa Stuff
 A collection of Assetto Corsa related stuff.
 ## [Media](Media.md)
 A collection of media related to Assetto Corsa.
-(Videos, Screenshots, etc.)
+(Videos, Screenshots, Links, etc.)
 ## Mods
 ### [Cars](Cars.md)
 A collection of car mods for Assetto Corsa.